emicklei/melrose/docs/README.md

 An assigment `=` is used to create a Variable.
 To delete a variable, assign it to the special value `nil`.

+### creation functions

+Functions to create musical objects.

+            chord --- create a Chord
+             note --- Note, e.g. C 2G#5. =
+         sequence --- create a Sequence from a string of notes

-### composition functions
+### composer functions

-Functions create or augment musical objects.
+Functions to augment musical objects.
 Objects cannot be changed after creation.
 Each function returns a new object or an object wrapped in a function.

-            chord --- create a Chord
-          flatten --- flatten all operations on a musical object to a new sequence indexmap --- create a Mapper of Notes by index (1-based) interval --- create an integer repeating interval (from,to,by) join --- join two or more musical objects note --- Note, e.g. C 2G#5. = parallel --- create a new sequence in which all notes of a musical object will be played in parallel pitch --- change the pitch with a delta of semitones repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence sequence --- create a Sequence from a string of notes serial --- serialise any parallelisation of notes in a musical object undynamic --- undynamic all the notes in a musical object
+          flatten --- flatten all operations on a musical object to a new sequence indexmap --- create a Mapper of Notes by index (1-based) interval --- create an integer repeating interval (from,to,by) join --- join two or more musical objects parallel --- create a new sequence in which all notes of a musical object will be played in parallel pitch --- change the pitch with a delta of semitones repeat --- repeat the musical object a number of times reverse --- reverse the (groups of) notes in a sequence serial --- serialise any parallelisation of notes in a musical object undynamic --- undynamic all the notes in a musical object